They are related to the Canary Islands genera Sempervivum, Jovibarba, Greenovia, Aeonium, and Monanthes, readily seen in their similar flowers.

-The succulent leaves are pubescent to densely hairy.
-The inflorescence is a loose raceme of dozens to hundreds of yellow to greenish-yellow star-shaped flowers.
+The fleshy leaves are pubescent to densely hairy.
+The inflorescence is a loose raceme of dozens to hundreds of yellow to greenish-yellow, star-shaped flowers.

-Some species are annuals or biennials, but the shrubby perennials also need to be re-started from cuttings on a regular basis to be at their best.
+Some species are annuals or biennials, but the shrubby perennials also need to be restarted from cuttings regularly to be at their best.
 Many species produce volunteer seedlings around themselves after flowering.

 Growing Conditions and General Care

-Aichryson plants are very tolerant of mixed conditions and will tolerate considerable shade as well as full sun.
-Given the right conditions these plants will provide an incredible show of yellow flowers.
-Grow these plants hard with very little fertilizer because they can flower them selves to death.
+Aichrysons are very tolerant of mixed conditions and will tolerate considerable shade as well as full sun.
+Given the right conditions, these plants will provide an incredible show of yellow flowers.
+Grow these plants with very little fertilizer because they can flower themselves to death.
 Aichrysons have a very structural trunk and make excellent bonsai subjects.

-In winter they require a rather sunny spot inside at moderate, cool temperatures.
-If they become too large, plants can be cut back.
+In winter, these plants require a rather sunny spot inside at moderately cool temperatures.
+If the plants become too large, they can be cut back.
 Cuttings will easily root within few days.
-These ornamental dwarf plants are excellent pot plants and will thrive in any partially shaded spot at cool temperatures, e.g. on a window sill.
+These small ornamental plants are excellent pot plants and thrive in any partially shaded spot at cool temperatures, e.g., on a windowsill.

 - Back to genus Aichryson